markhwhiteii/flagrant_ones/README.md

 # flagrant_ones
-Shiny app to log the wins from the fantasy expansion teams in The Fragrant Ones podcast
+Shiny app to log the wins from the fantasy expansion teams in The Flagrant Ones podcast